-Bee precaution: Make applications when bees are not actively foraging by applying during the early morning or during evening hours.
-Be aware of bee hazard resulting from a cool evening and/or morning dew.
-Remove bee shelters during and for 2-3 days following application.
+Beeprecaution: Makeapplications when bees are not actively for a ging by applying during the early morning or during evening hours.
+Beaware of bee hazardresulting from a coolevening and/ormoming dew.
+Remove bees helters during and for 2-3 days following application.
 Do not apply directly to bee shelters.